anushkamisal/anushkamisal/README.md

 - 👋 Hi, I’m @anushkamisal
 - 👀 I’m interested in coding
-- 🌱 I’m currently in pursuing BE in Computer Science at PCCOE
+- 🌱 I’m currently pursuing BE in Computer Science at PCCOE
 - 📫 How to reach me anushkamisal@gmail.com

 <!---